AbdulBasit1o1/M.faizan-Ali/README.md

-this is my linkdin post
+this is my linkedin post
 https://www.linkedin.com/posts/muhammad-faizan-616076348_searchalgorithms-linearsearch-binarysearch-activity-7286769168274657280-IqwAt# Study
 Purpose of the Code: